 Veterans can benefit from the best mortgage options available today.
-To thank them for their military service, the VA loan program is offering veterans the greatest mortgage deals at the lowest interest rates.
+To thank them for their military service, the VA loan program is offering veterans the greatest mortgage options at the lowest interest rates.

 In fact, some of these offers do not even require a down payment.
 No wonder almost 80 percent of veterans used the VA program to get a mortgage loan.

 Do you think this is good news?
 Wait until you know that the VA program is not the only mortgage loan available with great benefits for veterans.
 There are more mortgage options just as good for veterans looking to buy a primary residence.
 Explore them all below.